Khuthaily/browser-detect/README.md

 # browser-detect
-JavaScript Function to Detect Major Browser Names
+JavaScript Functions to Detect and Check for Major Browser Names

 ## Browsers
 - Chrome